-- Exceedances were mainly due to the cause of heavy rainstorm event
+Remarks: Exceedances were mainly due to the cause of heavy rainstorm event.

-- 5.2.7 The exceedances recorded at Stream A were mainly attributed to (i) insufficient mitigation measure provided at the bridge abutment during the construction of temporary bridge no. 9 and (ii) silty runoff was observed from the filling area of Hole 17 to Stream A2 and deck of the temporary bridge no. 9 during the heavy rainstorm event on 24th April 2006.
-The temporary bridge was constructed by sheet piles and no temporary drainage was provided to collect and divert the runoff from the temporary bridge located within the Stream A buffer zone. - 5.2.8 As no construction work adjacent to the Streams B & C, those exceedances were considered natural variation of the streams and considered not project-related. - 5.2.9 The exceedances recorded at freshwater inland marsh were manly attributed to the silty runoff from Holes 1 & 18 to the existing freshwater inland marsh and considered project- related.
+- 5.2.8 The exceedances recorded at Stream A were mainly attributed to (i) insufficient mitigation measure provided at the bridge abutment during the construction of temporary bridge no. 9 and (ii) silty runoff was observed from the filling area of Hole 17 to Stream A2.
+The sheet pile temporary bridge decking was paved with concrete to prevent the direct runoff to the Stream A after the rainstorm incident on 3rd May 2006.
+No temporary drainage was provided to collect and divert the runoff from the temporary bridge located within the Stream A buffer zone during this reporting month. - 5.2.9 As no construction work adjacent to the Stream B, those exceedances were considered natural variation of the streams and considered not project-related. - 5.2.10 The exceedances recorded at freshwater inland marsh were manly attributed to the silty runoff from Holes 1 & 18 to the existing freshwater inland marsh and considered project-related.